 The Aguas Calientes project is owned 100% by Aldebaran and is located in northwestern Argentina in Jujuy Province, 130 km west of the City of Salta.
 The property is comprised of a single claim covering 4,835 hectares.
-The project consists of two main zones displaying epithermal precious metal mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.
+The project consists of two main zones displaying epithermal precious metal (Au-Ag) mineralization associated with silica-(clay)-sericite alteration emplaced in Miocene volcanic and volcanoclastic rocks and in adjacent sedimentary strata of Late Cretaceous and Tertiary age.

-In February 2020, the Company announced the completion of a drill program of eleven drill holes totaling 2,316.20 m.
-The most encouraging results were intercepted in Hole ACA-19-23 where anomalous gold associated with favourable trace elements (arsenic and antimony) was encountered in several wide intervals of well-developed intermediate-sulphidation style epithermal mineralization within strongly altered volcanic rock. (see table below).
-The mineralized intervals, while lower grade, are the first significant wide intercepts of epithermal-style mineralization and alteration encountered at Aguas Calientes despite two historical drilling campaigns conducted by previous owners.
+In February 2020, the Company announced the results of a drill program of eleven drill holes totaling 2,316.20 m (see news dated February 6, 2020 at www.aldebaranresources.com).
+The most encouraging results were intercepted in Hole ACA-19-23, where anomalous gold associated with favourable trace elements (arsenic and antimony) was encountered in several wide intervals of well-developed, intermediate-sulphidation style epithermal mineralization within strongly altered volcanic rocks (see table below).
+The mineralized intervals, while lower-grade, are the first significant wide intercepts of epithermal-style mineralization and alteration encountered at Aguas Calientes despite two historical drilling campaigns conducted by previous owners.
 The mineralization appears to be similar in nature to the high-grade float boulders on surface which were used to help create drill targets.
 The significance of these drill results, combined with the approximately 6 km long float train of mineralized boulders, confirms the Company's belief that it has intersected the edge of a gold-silver epithermal vein system that may be partially covered by postmineral volcanic rocks toward the west.
-The results from each drill target were released on February 6, 2020 (see www.aldebaranresources.com).